Nicholas von Maltzahn

 ENG3350 Eighteenth-century English literature

 Milton and Marvell’s prose works have engaged me most as a scholar; their poetry lies at the heart of my teaching, chiefly of English literature from Spenser to Defoe.
-I like to work where the disciplines of English and of History meet.
-My preoccupation with Early Modern literature is almost matched by my lasting regard for twentieth-century poetry.
+I like to work where the disciplines of English and History meet.